The Making of Summer Retreat

 If you have comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.

-Subscribe to Karen's Newsletter to see more of her painting stories, travel tales, s
+Subscribe to Karen's Newsletter if you wish to see more painting tips, travel tales, studio news updates, or notices of upcoming exhibitions.

 So beautiful, your imagination has sparked the nicest of your 3 paintings.
 One of these days I hope to get to Port Perry to take one of your classes.